Is It Ever Too Late To Start Investing In Real Estate?

-So you're still going to want to figure out ways to bring in additional income, hopefully passive in nature to prepare for the days when you're not able to produce income from your day job.
-Hopefully that income that will carry you and your loved ones for the next 30 years and beyond.
+So you're still going to want to figure out ways to bring in additional income, hopefully, passive in nature to prepare for the days when you're not able to produce income from your day job.
+Hopefully, that income will carry you and your loved ones for the next 30 years and beyond.

 The Learning Curve

 We fear what we don't know.
-We've spent so many years in school to learn our craft that it feels like to learn anything new, it must take a similar amount of time.
+We've spent so many years in school to learn our craft that it feels like learning anything new, must take a similar amount of time.
 Who wants to re-spend that much time learning something else?

 The numbers don't require complex calculus.
 In fact, I've said before that it's as easy as calculating I's and O's.
 You just have to learn it and see the math performed a few times and it starts to make sense.